• Skip to primary navigation

 spreading no bake cheesecake onto bottom of pan

 1. Cook the strawberry sauce.
-In a small saucepan, mix the chopped strawberries, granulated sugar, lemon juice together and cook over medium-low heat until the strawberries have cooked down and looks like apple sauce.
+In a small saucepan, mix the chopped strawberries, granulated sugar, and lemon juice together and cook over medium-low heat until the strawberries have cooked down and look like apple sauce.
 About 10-15 minutes.
 Strain the strawberry sauce into a heat-proof bowl.

 3. Mix the gelatin in the warm strawberry sauce.
 Sift the warm strawberry sauce into a large mixing bowl.
 Add the gelatin mixture and mix.
 Make sure that the strawberry sauce is warm and not boiling hot when adding the gelatin.